inex/birdseye/readme.md

 A simple **secure** PHP micro service to provide some Bird protocol / routing information via a HTTP API as JSON.

-This is a project of the RIPE IXP Tools Hackaton just prior to RIPE73 in Madrid, Spain.
+This is the winning project from the RIPE IXP Tools Hackaton just prior to RIPE73 in Madrid, Spain.

+The end of workshop presentation can be found here: [[Keynote](https://dl.dropboxusercontent.com/u/42407394/2016-10-RIPE73-IXP-Tools/2016-10-RIPE73-IXP-Tools-BirdsEye.key)] [[PDF](https://dl.dropboxusercontent.com/u/42407394/2016-10-RIPE73-IXP-Tools/2016-10-RIPE73-IXP-Tools-BirdsEye.pdf)]

 ## Authors: